 No wonder Soofootball rates Drogba as one of Chelsea’s best ever players.

-Ian Wright is an Arsenal and Crystal Palace legend but failed to win a major trophy until he turned 28 years.
+Ian Wright is an Arsenal and Crystal Palace legend but failed to win a major trophy until he turned 28 years old.
 Hence he joins the list of Football Late Bloomers Who Won Major Trophies.

 Wright was born in 1963 and made his professional debut in 1985 ( about 22 years old) with Crystal Palace.

-Although he won the Full Members’ Cup: 1990–91 with Crystal Palace, Wright’s major trophy came at Arsenal.
+Although he won the Full Members’ Cup: in 1990–91 with Crystal Palace, Wright’s major trophy came at Arsenal.
 His major trophies arrived in the 1992/93 season.
-He won the Fa Cup and the Football league cup trophies in 1993 at about 30 years old.
+He won the FA Cup and the Football League Cup trophies in 1993 at about 30 years old.

-Wright is amongst English Football Hall of Fame: 2005 and was voted as Crystal Palace player of the century after his retirement.
+Wright is in English Football Hall of Fame: 2005 and was voted as Crystal Palace player of the century after his retirement.

 Read Also: Racism in Football: The Need For A Change

-Klose’s is one of the greatest footballers to feature in the FIFA World cup.
+Klose is one of the greatest footballers to feature in the FIFA World Cup.
 No one in the history of the tournament (16 goals) has more Goals than Klose.
 In addition, He is Germany’s all-time top scorer.

 Klose is one of the Best Football Late Bloomers Who Won Major Trophies